realworldocaml/book/other-notes/00-outline.md

         correctness checks it provides.
 1. **Algebraic Data Types**:
       - Explain the interplay between product types and sum types.
-      - Explain the option and list types as variants.
+      - Explain the option and list types and bool as variants.
       - Describe a somewhat more complex example using a recursive datatype, like a binary expression tree with a simple simplifier.